submagic/submagic-discount-code/README.md

 When you choose your subscription, you can also opt for the **Magic Clips** feature at $19/month.
 It allows you to instantly cut clips from a long video to extract the best moments.

-## FAQ About the Submagic Promo Code
+## FAQ about this Submagic promo code

 **Q: Is the discount obtained with the MA10 code valid for life?**